Agontuk/react-native-geolocation-service/README.md

 # Why ?
 This library is created in an attempt to fix the location timeout issue on android with the react-native's current implementation of Geolocation API.
 This library tries to solve the issue by using Google Play Service's new `FusedLocationProviderClient` API, which Google strongly recommends over android's default framework location API.
 It automatically decides which provider to use based on your request configuration and also prompts you to change the location mode if it doesn't satisfy your current request configuration.

-> NOTE: Location request can still timeout since many android devices have GPS issue in the hardware level or in the system software level.
+> NOTE: Location request can still timeout since many android devices have GPS issue in the hardware/system level.
 Check the [FAQ](#faq) for more details.

 # Installation
 yarn